Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

-In the \emph{under-supplied} regime when $\mu_i(x_i) < \lambda_i$, rider queuing and schedule delays may arise, as is common during morning or evening peak periods in informal transit systems.
+In the \emph{under-supplied} regime when $\mu_i(x_i) < \lambda_i$, rider queuing and schedule delays may arise, as is common during morning or evening peaks in informal transit systems.
 In this case, riders, beyond choosing their mode (i.e., outside option or minibus), select their arrival time when using the minibus.
 Accordingly, in addition to the fixed cost $c_i^M$, the cost of using the minibus consists of (i) queuing (or waiting) delays $w(t)$, representing the time spent waiting for the minibus by a rider whose trip is completed at time $t$, and (ii) schedule delays $|t^* - t|$, capturing the discrepancy between a rider's desired destination arrival time $t^*$ and actual arrival time $t$.
 Let $\eta_W$ be the penalty for incurring a unit of waiting time delay, and $\eta_E$ and $\eta_L$ be the schedule delay penalties for arriving early or late, respectively, with $0 < \eta_E < \eta_W$ and $\eta_L > 0$, as is standard in the literature.
-Then, normalizing the waiting time penalty $\eta_W = 1$ (with all other parameters scaled accordingly), the minibus travel cost for a user with a desired destination arrival time $t^*$ and actual arrival time $t$ is: { }
+Then, normalizing the waiting time penalty $\eta_W = 1$ (with all other parameters scaled accordingly), the minibus travel cost for a user with a desired destination arrival time $t^*$ and actual arrival time $t$ is: { } Under this cost structure, for a given driver supply $x_i$ on a route $i$, a \emph{rider equilibrium} arises when all $\Lambda_i$ riders choose a mode (minibus or outside option) and, if using the minibus, an arrival time, to minimize travel costs, with no rider having an incentive to deviate.
+For a fixed driver supply $x_i$, the resulting equilibrium is akin to that in Vickrey's bottleneck model with an outside option~\citep{GONZALES20121519}, and as $x_i$ varies, traces out the minibus rider demand function $\Lambda_i^M(\cdot)$ depicted on the left of Figure~\ref{fig:induced-rider-demand}.
+We provide a closed-form characterization of this demand function in Equation~\eqref{eq:rider-demand-function} in Proposition~\ref{prop:rider-demand-func-queuing} (see Section~\ref{subsec:rider-demand-derivation-vickrey}), along with a discussion of the regimes that arise.
+Given this characterization, we define the class $\mathcal{L}_V$ as the set of all rider demand functions in Equation~\eqref{eq:rider-demand-function} for arbitrary choices of strictly positive primitives $F, \overline{\textbf{p}}, \textbf{l}, \textbf{c}, t_2, t_1, \eta_E, \eta_L, (\Lambda_i)_{i \in [n]}$ and non-negative values of $(S_i)_{i \in [n]}$, where, recall that $S_i = c_i^O - c_i^M$ captures the relative attractiveness of the minibus absent queuing and schedule delays.
+Note that if $S_i < 0$, the rider demand is zero.